mplayer2/mplayer2.org/source/faq.rst

    have workarounds for certain MPlayer misbehavior which can lead to trouble when it has been fixed in mplayer2.

+.. _faq-3:
+#. **SMPlayer GUI + mplayer2 is crashing, what do I do?**

+   There's a fork out there by lachs0r called SMPlayer2, which contains some changes to SMPlayer that fix these issues.

+   The source code is available on `GitHub <https://github.com/lachs0r/SMPlayer2>`_, while Windows builds of it are located `here <http://smplayer2.srsfckn.biz/>`_.

 #. **Why was MEncoder removed?
 Some people were still using it.**

    The MEncoder codebase was in very bad shape.
 The code quality and